simplecrawler/simplecrawler/README.markdown

 *	[Luke Plaster](https://github.com/notatestuser) for enabling protocol-agnostic
 	link discovery
-*	[Zeus](https://github.com/distracteddev) for fixing a bug where [default port info was wrongly specified in requests] (https://github.com/cgiffard/node-simplecrawler/pull/40)
+*	[Zeus](https://github.com/distracteddev) for fixing a bug where [default port info was wrongly specified in requests] and for fixing the missing request timeout handling!
+	(https://github.com/cgiffard/node-simplecrawler/pull/40)
 *	[Jellyfrog](https://github.com/jellyfrog) for assisting in diagnosing some nasty EventEmitter issues.